SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/remote-access.md

 The **Remote access** tab is used to configure and access devices for remote control through remote control protocols.

-The tab will be visible if the following criteria are met:
+The **Remote access** tab is available if the following criteria are met:

-* Cloud Remote Access microservice is subscribed to the needed tenant
+* The Cloud Remote Access microservice is subscribed to the needed tenant
 * The user has the correct permissions granted (Remote access admin rights)
 * 'c8y_RemoteAccessConnect' is added to the device's ```c8y_SupportedOperations```